baden03/annual-archive/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
 Added new archpromat shortcode incase of conflict with archives.
-Works 100% with WordPress 4.4.1
+Works 100% with WordPress 4.5 and WordPress language packs.